okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/main/index.md

 In this scenario, a pre-populated static array of patient names and patient IDs (`patients`) is used to simulate a real-world data store.
 The username included with the Okta request is checked against this array.
 If the username in the request matches a value in the `patients` array, the associated patient ID is stored as a variable, `patientID`.

 > **Note:** Modify this data store to make sure it contains one or more usernames that are assigned to your application in your Okta org.
+See [Customize the external service for your org](#customize-the-external-service-for-your-org).

 <StackSelector snippet="check-patients" noSelector/>